baconjs/bacon.js/README.md

 The result EventStream values will be formed using the given function `f(propertyValue, streamValue)`

+`property.filter(f)` returns a filtered Property, using given predicate function.
+Behaves as if the non-matching values did not exists.
+This means that the result property is not updated if the source value does not match.

+`property.takeUntil(stopper)` returns a Property that is updated until a Next event appears in the 'stopper' stream.
+If stoper stream ends without value, it is ignored

 `property.changes()` returns an EventStream of property value changes.
 Returns exactly same events as the property itself, except any Initial events.